Introduction to Finite Element Methods: Construction of finite element spaces

 On the other hand, given any $v\in\calP$, we can write $v =\sum_{j=1}^d\beta_j \psi_j$.
 The condition (b) can be expressed as

-implies $v=0$, or, in matrix form, that $\mathbf{B}^T\mathbf{b} = 0$ implies $0=\mathbf{b} := (\beta_1,\dots,\beta_d)^T$.
-But this too is equivalent to the fact that $\mathbf{B}$ is invertible. \end{proof} Note that (b) in particular implies that the interpolation problem using functions in $\calP$ with interpolation conditions $\calN$ is uniquely solvable.
+implying $v=0$, or, in matrix form, that $\mathbf{B}^T\mathbf{b} = 0$ implies $0=\mathbf{b} := (\beta_1,\dots,\beta_d)^T$, i.e., that $B^T$ is injective.
+But this too is equivalent to the fact that $\mathbf{B}$ is invertible (since any square matrix is invertible if and only if it is surjective). \end{proof} Note that (b) in particular implies that the interpolation problem using functions in $\calP$ with interpolation conditions $\calN$ is uniquely solvable.
 To construct a finite element, one usually proceeds in the following way: \begin{enumerate} \item choose an element domain $K$ (e.g., a triangle), \item choose a polynomial space $\calP$ of a given degree $k$ (e.g., linear functions), \item choose $d$ degrees of freedom $\calN = \{N_1,\dots,N_d\}$, where $d$ is the dimension of $\calP$, such that the corresponding interpolation problem has a unique solution, \item compute the nodal basis of $\calP$ with respect to $\calN$. \end{enumerate} The last step amounts to solving for $1\leq j\leq d$ the concrete interpolation problems $N_i(\psi_j)=\delta_{ij}$, e.g., using the Vandermonde matrix.
-A useful tool to verify the unique solvability of the interpolation problem for polynomials is the following lemma, which is a multidimensional form of polynomial division. \begin{lemma} Let $L\neq 0$ be a linear-affine functional on $\R^n$ and $P$ be a polynomial of degree $d\geq 1$ with $P(x) = 0$ for all $x$ with $L(x)=0$.
-Then, there exists a polynomial $Q$ of degree $d-1$ such that $P=LQ$. \end{lemma} \begin{proof} First, we note that affine transformations map the space of polynomials of degree $d$ to itself.
+A useful tool to verify the unique solvability of the interpolation problem for polynomials is the following lemma, which is a multidimensional form of polynomial division.
+Recall that for multivariate polynomials, the \emph{(total) degree} is the maximal sum of all occuring powers in a term (e.g., $p(x) = x_1 x_2^2$ has degree $3$).
+It is convenient to write such a polynomial $p$ of degree $k$ on $\R^n$ as $p(x) = \sum_{|\alpha|\leq k} c_\alpha x^\alpha$ using a \emph{multi-index} $\alpha\in \N_0^{n-1}$ with the convention that $x^\alpha:=x_1^{\alpha_1}\cdot x_n^{\alpha_n}$ and $|\alpha| := \sum_{i=1}^n\alpha_i$. \begin{lemma} Let $L\neq 0$ be a linear-affine functional on $\R^n$ and $P$ be a polynomial of total degree $d\geq 1$ with $P(x) = 0$ for all $x$ with $L(x)=0$.
+Then there exists a polynomial $Q$ of total degree $d-1$ such that $P=LQ$. \end{lemma} \begin{proof} First, we note that affine transformations map the space of polynomials of degree $d$ to itself.
 Thus, we can assume without loss of generality that $P$ vanishes on the hyperplane orthogonal to the $x_n$ axis, i.e. $L(x)=x_n$ and $P(\hat x,0) = 0$, where $\hat x = (x_1,\dots,x_{n-1})$.
 Since the degree of $P$ is $d$, we can write